telefonicaid/iotagent-node-lib/README.md

             db: 'iotagent'
         }
 ```
-* types: See **Type Configuration** section below.
+* **types**: See **Type Configuration** section below.
-* service: default service for the IoT Agent.
+* **service**: default service for the IoT Agent.
 If a device is being registered, and no service information comes with the device data, and no service information is configured for the given type, the default IoT agent service will be used instead.
 E.g.: 'smartGondor'.
-* subservice: default subservice for the IoT Agent.
+* **subservice**: default subservice for the IoT Agent.
 If a device is being registered, and no subservice information comes with the device data, and no subservice information is configured for the given type, the default IoT agent subservice will be used instead.
 E.g.: '/gardens'.
-* providerUrl: URL to send in the Context Provider registration requests.
+* **providerUrl**: URL to send in the Context Provider registration requests.
 Should represent the external IP of the deployed IoT Agent (the IP where the Context Broker will redirect the NGSI requests).
 E.g.: 'http://192.168.56.1:4041'.
-* deviceRegistrationDuration: duration of the registrations as Context Providers, in [ISO 8601](http://en.wikipedia.org/wiki/ISO_8601) standard format.
+* **deviceRegistrationDuration**: duration of the registrations as Context Providers, in [ISO 8601](http://en.wikipedia.org/wiki/ISO_8601) standard format.
 E.g.: 'P1M'.

 ### Type Configuration